Gölsdorf Adriatics: Boiler

 The boiler was to the design developed for the 280 class of 1906, another of Gölsdorf's four cylinder compounds intended for express passenger service.
 They were built for the steeply-graded Arlberg Railway, and later used on the Brenner Pass as well, so had an especially light axle load limit of 13.8 t.
 They were thus built with a 2-10-0 wheel arrangement to spread the load across more axles.
 The resultant small wheels also gave greater tractive effort for the same power.

 The main boiler drum was made of three rings of steel plates.
 The front ring was 1.66 m in diameter and rolled from 18mm plate, the rear ring was 1.8 m and of 21.5mm plate.
 The middle ring was conical and tapered between the rear and front rings.
 As was customary for Austrian locomotives, the steam dome was placed on the rear boiler ring, directly above the third coupled axle.
 Two 4″ Coale direct spring-loaded safety valves were mounted on the cover of the dome.
 Tapered boilers were in widespread use by this time and gave weight savings that would appeal to Gölsdorf.
-The larger diameter at the firebox gave the most steam space where it was needed and a smaller, lighter boiler towards the chimney.
+The larger diameter at the firebox gave the most steam space where it was needed and a smaller, lighter boiler toward the chimney.
 Especially with the steam dryer, as this needed even less diameter.
 There were 291 fire tubes of 53 mm outside diameter but no flues.
 The forward ring was where the steam dryer was located, so the additional tubeplate was at the rear of this, leaving a steam space 1.45 m long.

 The sliding flat-plate regulator was placed in the steam dryer chamber; its actuating rod and bellcrank emerged through the right hand side of the boiler and can easily be seen on photos.
-Some Clench steam dryers had an additional dome above the dryer chamber to house the regulator, but the 210 fitted it within the diameter of the boiler and there were merely two access manholes in the top of the drum, hidden beneath the boiler cladding.
+Some Clench steam dryers had an additional dome above the dryer chamber to house the regulator, but the 210 engine fitted it within the diameter of the boiler and there were merely two access manholes in the top of the drum, hidden beneath the boiler cladding.

 The rear wall of the boiler sloped forwards to reduce weight, by making the upper part of the firebox smaller in relation to the grate area.
 The length of the firebox placed in the boiler was approximately 2.7 meters, while its width was 1.67 m at the top and slightly widened at the bottom, so that the grate width was 1.89 meters.
 The surface area of the grate, consisting of two parts, was thus considerable, 4.62 m².
 The ashpan could be emptied through prominent chutes on either side, above the leading wheel of the rear bogie.
 The smokebox door was of the typical Austrian design, with two side-hinged flat leaves and multiple lever latches.